DanKosgey/phone-repair/TROUBLESHOOTING.md

 **Solutions**:
 1. Verify Supabase credentials in `.env.docker`
-2. Check that the Supabase service is running:
+2. Check that the Supabase service is accessible:
    ```bash
    docker-compose ps
    ```